 The above rates are without additional discounts which include the following:

 - Online Discounts – Buy your tickets online in advance and you’ll save a few dollars, and the further in advance you buy and the less “prime time” your dates, the greater your savings will be.

-- Gold Medal Card Discounts – Buy a Sky Card (a.k.a. a Gold Medal Card for only about $5 or so more than the cost of a regular full-priced one-day ticket and you get your first day free and then all additional days at up to about 20% off.
+- Sky Card Discounts – Buy a Sky Card (a.k.a. a Gold Medal Card) for about $27 or so more than the cost of a regular full-priced adult one-day ticket and you get your first day free and then all additional days at about 20% off.

 Cypress Mountain Special Events

 Special events sometimes take place up at Cypress Mountain.
 On New Year’s Eve, for example, there are usually fireworks.
 There are also fireworks on the Family Day Long Weekend in February, plus a variety of special family-friendly activities then too.
 (Note: Because of COVID-19, events in 2021 will either be very different or not happen at all).

 Cypress hosts other special events from time to time as well.
 Brewski Fest, for example, takes place towards the end of the ski season.
 It doesn’t happen every year, but when it does it means free beer samples for pass holders ages 19+.
 On occasion the mountain also offers free outdoor barbecues!